jmespath-community/jmespath.spec/jep-010-slice-projections.md

 ## Motivation

-JEP 5 introduced slice expressions.
+JEP-5 introduced slice expressions.
 This added python slice semantics to JSON.
 Slicing does not produce a projection so expressions such as the following will always return `null`:  `myarray[:10].foo.bar`.